mohay22/task5/README.md

 Privacy Policy
 Effective Date: March 25, 2025

-Welcome to Remind me !
+Welcome to Remind Me!
+Remind Me is an Android application designed to help you set and manage notifications.
 We value your privacy and are committed to protecting your personal information.
-This Privacy Policy explains how  Remind me ("we," "us," or "our") collects, uses, shares, and safeguards your information when you use our Android application ("App").
+This Privacy Policy explains how Remind Me ("we," "us," or "our") collects, uses, shares, and safeguards your information when you use our app ("App").
 By using the App, you agree to the terms outlined in this Privacy Policy.

 1. Information We Collect
 We collect the following information to provide and improve our services:

-A. Information You Provide
+1.1 Information You Provide

 Email Address: Collected when you sign up for an account or log in.
 Password: Collected during account creation and encrypted for security.
 Notification Preferences: Settings you choose for receiving notifications through the App.
-B. Information Collected Automatically
+1.2 Information Collected Automatically

-Device Information: We may collect details about your Android device, such as device type, operating system version, unique device identifiers (e.g., Android ID), and mobile network information.
+Device Information: Details about your Android device, such as device type, operating system version, unique device identifiers (e.g., Android ID), and mobile network information.
 Usage Data: Information about how you interact with the App, including login times, features accessed, and notification interactions.
 Log Data: Technical logs including IP address, timestamps, and crash reports to help us troubleshoot issues.
-C. Information We Do Not Collect
+1.3 Information We Do Not Collect

-We do not collect sensitive personal information such as your name, phone number, or physical address unless explicitly provided by you in a context not required by the App's core functionality.
+We do not collect sensitive personal information such as your name, phone number, or physical address unless explicitly provided by you in a context not required by the App’s core functionality.
 2. How We Use Your Information
 We use the collected information for the following purposes: